My Story

 Julia Simpson

 Julia is Carol and Gregg’s grown-up daughter who for many years shared their European adventures.
 All that traveling led her to a career in the travel industry, currently working for Rocky Mountaineer in Vancouver.
-She is also an accomplished crochet artist, the author of a book on Amigurumi, and the owner of Wayward Pineapple Creations.
-She still adores traveling and often takes her dolls along to photograph and blog about.
-Carol and Julia frequently go on travel adventures together, most recently to Costa Rica, Iceland, and Greece.
+She is also an accomplished crochet artist, the author of a book on Amigurumi, and runs a crochet blog called Wayward Pineapple Creations.
+Julia still adores traveling and often takes her dolls along to photograph and blog about.

 Stephanie Williams